 The purpose of this conceptual plan is to describe the general path the National Park Service (NPS) intends to follow in managing Great Sand Dunes National Park and Preserve over the next 15 to 20 years.
 The approved plan will provide a framework for proactive decision making on visitor use, natural and cultural resource management, and park facilities.
-Although a general management plan (GMP) provides the analysis and justification for future funding, the plan in no way guarantees that money will be forthcoming.
+Although a general management plan (GMP) provides the analysis and justification for future funding, the plan in no way guarantees that the level of future funding will be sufficient to fully implement the plan.
 Requirements for additional data for legal compliance and competing national park priorities can delay implementation of actions.
 Full implementation of a plan could lie many years in the future.